siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 200 Part II — Reframing Matter.md

 structure than we usually allow ourselves to see.**

-Discrete spectra, inertia, charge, and stability appear not as added principles, but as consequences of global closure, continuity, and energy flows governed by source-free Maxwell equations in free space, and energy conservation in a Maxwell Universe.
+Discrete spectra, inertia, charge, and stability appear not as added principles, but as consequences of global closure, continuity, and energy flow governed by source-free Maxwell equations and energy conservation.

-The Rydberg series is taken as the point of entry as direct evidence that electromagnetic fields, when globally constrained, can organize energy discretely without invoking quantum mechanics postulates (particles, measurement collapse, wave-particle, symmtries, probability clouds), extra or wrapped dimensions, ungrounded or mysterious ideas, forces, etc.
+The Rydberg series is taken as the point of entry, as direct evidence that electromagnetic fields, when globally constrained, can organize energy discretely — without invoking quantum-mechanical postulates, particles, measurement collapse, or probabilistic interpretation.

-From this anchor, the remaining properties of matter —mass, motion, charge, and stability— are traced back to the same source:
+From this anchor, the remaining properties of matter —mass, motion, charge, and stability— are traced back to the same source: electromagnetic energy.
-**electromagnetic energy constrained to close on itself.**